gradido/gradido/docu/Concepts/TechnicalRequirements/UC_publish_user_to_GMS.md

 * delete **user**-entries from **users**-table where **user**.role = community
 * delete **user_roles**-entries from **user_roles**-table where **user**.role = community
 * delete **role**-entry from **roles**-table where **role**.code = community
+* delete column **community_id** from **communities**-table

 ### Authentication and Autorization

 For a secured communication between gradido and gms we need mechanism for authentication and autorisation.

 As described in chapter "Exchange community data" above, on creating a gms community in the gms-dashboard the gms creates a community `apiKey`, which will be manually transferred per copy-paste by the admin/devop.
-In the other direction the admin/devop has to transfer per copy-paste the *uuid* of the gradido home-commuity in the gms _create-community-dialog_.
+In the other direction the admin/devop has to transfer per copy-paste the `uuid` of the gradido home-commuity in the gms _create-community-dialog_.

-Additionally for authentication of user-specific gms api-invocations the admin/devop has to transfer the gradido _home-community.publicKey_ to the gms-community too.
+Additionally for authentication of user-specific gms api-invocations the admin/devop has to transfer the gradido `home-community.publicKey` to the gms-community too.
+This `publicKey` could be used on gms-side for decryption of user specific values, which are encrypted on gradido-side per `privateKey` only known from the users home community.

 #### Gradido communities-dialog (gradido efforts)

 The communities dialog in the gradido admin interface have to be changed by presenting the entries of the table _communities_.
-This can be
+This can be done

-* done by replacing the existing list of _federated communities_ with the list of _communities_
+* by replacing the existing list of _federated communities_ with the list of _communities_
 * or by adding the list of _communities_ over the top of the list of _federated communities_
 * or by adding a new dialog to present the list of _communities_

-In any case the list of _commmunities_ must show the columns:
+In any case the list of _commmunities_ must show the following columns:

 * id
 * foreign